Lombiq/NodeJs-Extensions/Readme.md

 ## Prerequisites

-- You must have [Node.js](https://nodejs.org/) installed and will need [PNPM](https://pnpm.io/) for the build to succeed.
+1. On Windows, you need to [enable long paths](https://learn.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation?tabs=powershell#enable-long-paths-in-windows-10-version-1607-and-later) to support the deep directory structure PNPM generates.
-  - Please use Node.js **v16.9** or above, or **v14.19** or above, which allow the usage of `pnpm` without prior installation.
+2. [Node.js](https://nodejs.org/) has to be installed.
+We recommend using the latest LTS version.
+Should you need an older version for some reason, try to use **v16.9** or above, or **v14.19** or above, as those allow the usage of `pnpm` without prior installation.
+   - On Unix-like systems we suggest installing it as user, preferably via the [Node Version Manager](https://github.com/nvm-sh/nvm).
+3. We use [PNPM](https://pnpm.io/) for package management and script execution.
+If you use any of the versions recommended above, no further steps are needed.
    - On older Node.js versions than the above, install PNPM version 7 using: `npm install pnpm@next-7 --global`.
-  - On Unix-like systems we suggest installing it as user, preferably via the [Node Version Manager](https://github.com/nvm-sh/nvm).
-- On Windows, you need to [enable long paths](https://learn.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation?tabs=powershell#enable-long-paths-in-windows-10-version-1607-and-later) to support the deep directory structure PNPM generates.
+4. Visual Studio users should add the Node.js installation path (most possibly _C:\Program Files\NodeJs_) to the list of ["External Web Tools"](https://devblogs.microsoft.com/dotnet/customize-external-web-tools-in-visual-studio-2015/) and move it to the top.

 ## Installation